Steinhaus' lattice-point problem for Banach spaces: Abstract

 \section{Abstract}

-Given a positive integer $n$, one may find a circle on the Euclidean plane surrounding exactly $n$ points of the integer lattice.
-This classical geometric fact due to Steinhaus has been recently extended to Hilbert spaces by Zwoleński, who replaced the integer lattice by any infinite set which intersects every ball in at most finitely many points.
-We investigate the Banach spaces satisfying this property, which we call (S), and show that all strictly convex Banach spaces have (S).
-Nonetheless, we construct a norm in dimension three which has (S) but fails to be strictly convex.
-Furthermore, the problem of finding an equivalent norm enjoying (S) is studied.
-With the aid of measurable cardinals, we prove that there exists a Banach space having (S) but with no strictly convex renorming.
+Steinhaus proved that given a~positive integer $n$, one may find a circle surrounding exactly $n$ points of the integer lattice.
+This statement has been recently extended to Hilbert spaces by Zwole\'{n}ski, who replaced the integer lattice by any infinite set that intersects every ball in at most finitely many points.
+We investigate Banach spaces satisfying this property, which we call (S), and characterise them by means of a~new geometric property of the unit sphere which allows us to show, {\it e.g.}, that all strictly convex norms have (S), nonetheless, there are plenty of non-strictly convex norms satisfying (S).
+We also study the corresponding renorming problem.